 There are many markets in Florence selling everything you could possibly need, or want.

 Our top choice market in Florence is the Mercato Sant’Ambrogio, which has been around since 1873.
 This is the place to go for fresh meat, cheese, fruits, vegetables, bread and more.
 This is where the residents of Florence do their shopping.
-You won’t find many (any) tourists here.
+You won’t find many (any) tourists here, meaning it definitely makes the list.

 The open-air San Lorenzo Market sells everything from leather to clothing and souvenirs.
 The market starts at the Church of San Lorenzo, and runs along Via Ariento to Via Nazionale.